camunda/blog.camunda.org/content/post/2018/10/the-re-emergence-of-workflow-automation.md

 {{<figure src="tlm.png" >}}

 Fortunately, we can apply some of the new technologies to work around these issues.
 For example, we can use process mining to parse and interpret the log files produced by the TLM, and reverse-engineer them into process models in order to get more transparency.
 This is of course limited to the data that is actually available in those files, and it is certainly not a real-time view on what’s going on, but it’s still better than nothing.

  {{<figure src="process-mining.png" >}}

 Also, we can apply Robotic Process Automation to integrate the TLM even though it doesn’t have an API.
-RPA products let you describe the steps a user would take in order to read or enter data, and then executes those steps automatically, interacting with the legacy application's user interface.
+RPA products let you describe the steps a user would take in order to read or enter data, and then they execute those steps automatically, interacting with the legacy application's user interface.
 Just to be clear, this screenshot below comes from one of those vendors - I would never dare to call Salesforce a terrible legacy monolith!

  {{<figure src="rpa-screenshot.png" >}}

 You could argue now that the "P" in RPA is a bit exaggerated, like someone from Johnson and Johnson points out [in her abstract for a presentation](https://www.rpaandaisummit.com/speakers/sam-horton-2) in November this year.
-After all, what you're actually automating are tasks, not processes: The RPA procedures are typically quite granular, and as soon as you look at an actual business process end-to-end, you will be looking at a few steps that can run in that particular RPA product, but there might be other steps executed in _other_ RPA products or even completely outside of RPA.
+After all, what you're actually automating are tasks, not processes: the RPA procedures are typically quite granular, and as soon as you look at an actual business process end-to-end, you will be looking at a few steps that can run in that particular RPA product, but there might be other steps executed in _other_ RPA products or even completely outside of RPA.
 So RPA products typically don't support end-to-end process automation, and that is a serious problem that RPA users are becoming more and more aware of.

  {{<figure src="rpa-flows.png" >}}